 The Company's independent registered public accounting firm is responsible for expressing an opinion on the conformity of those audited financial statements with U.S. generally accepted accounting principles and on the effectiveness of the Company's internal control over financial reporting.
-With respect to the audit of the Company's financial statements for the year ended March 31, 2019, the Audit Committee has reviewed and discussed the audited financial statements with management; has discussed with the Company's independent accountants the matters required to be discussed under applicable auditing standards, including Public Company Accounting Oversight Board Auditing Standard No. 1301, Communications with Audit Committees; and has received the written disclosures and the letter from the independent accountant required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee concerning independence and has discussed with the independent accountant the independent accountant's independence.
+With respect to the audit of the Company's financial statements for the year ended March 31, 2019, the Audit Committee has reviewed and discussed the audited financial statements with management; has discussed with the Company's independent accountants the matters required to be discussed under applicable auditing standards, including Public Company Accounting Oversight Board Auditing Standard No. 1301, Communications with Audit Committees; and has received the written disclosures and the letter from the independent accountant's communications with the Audit Committee concerning independence and has discussed with the independent accountant the independent accountant's independence.